FarhanaShaheed/car-bazar/README.md

 ### Admin:

 Admin need to login with specific id and password.
-After the admin lohin he can see an option called dashboard in the navbaer.there are some options for admin which are add an admin,add products, manage prodects.
+After the admin login he can see an option called dashboard in the navbar.There are some options for admin which are add an admin,add products, manage prodects.

 ### User: